-Currently there are over 2,600 Florida Chapter of American Academy of Pediatrics (FCAAP) members who promote the health and welfare of Florida’s children (newborns, infants, children, adolescents and young adults), and support pediatricians and pediatric specialists as the best qualified provider of their healthcare.
+FCAAP promotes the health and welfare of Florida’s children (newborns, infants, children, adolescents, and young adults), and supports pediatricians and pediatric specialists as the best qualified provider of their healthcare.